[−][src]Trait gio::FileEnumeratorExt

 Returns

-if the self
+true if the self has pending operations.

 fn is_closed(&self) -> bool